Ixrec/OuterWildsArchipelagoRandomizer/README.md

 0.1.0 was the minimal first release to prove whether this is any fun: Just enough progression items to make a viable Archipelago-style randomizer, and only 50-something base game locations.

-The 0.1.x releases fleshed out/will flesh out the Archipelago items and locations: useful, filler and trap items, more base game locations, and a logsanity option for even more locations.
+The 0.1.x releases fleshed out the Archipelago items and locations: useful, filler and trap items, more base game locations, and a logsanity option for even more locations.
 They also included an in-game tracker for the ship log with in-game descriptions of every item and location (this is much more important for OW than most randomizers since the vanilla game mostly doesn't have "items").

-### 0.2.1+ Patch Goals
+### 0.2.0+ Patch Goals

 The 0.2.x releases will focus on other kinds of randomization besides items and locations.